python-sdbus/python-sdbus/README.md

 async def startup() -> None:
     """Perform async startup actions"""
     # Acquire a known name on the bus
-    # Client will use that name to connect to this server
+    # Clients will use that name to address this server
     await request_default_bus_name_async('org.example.test')
     # Export the object to dbus
     export_object.export_to_dbus('/')